shubhang123/Obsidian-Notes/6th sem notes/software engineering/software testing/Testing.md

     - **WebApps**: Assesses response time and reliability as demands on server-side resource capacity increase [i].
     - **MobileApps**: Aims to find errors under extreme conditions unique to mobile, such as running multiple apps concurrently, processing many transactions, or storing excessively large data [i].
 It also checks for graceful degradation without compromising security [i].
 Ideally, it's performed "in the wild" on actual user devices [i].

+# **Acceptance testing**
+refers to tests primarily conducted by the **customer** or **end user** to validate that software meets all their requirements before formally accepting it.
+This crucial activity aims to uncover errors that might otherwise prevent the customer from accepting the software from the developer.

+Here's a breakdown of acceptance testing:

+- **Purpose and Focus**

+    - Acceptance tests, also known as **customer tests**, are designed to **validate all requirements** from the customer's perspective.
+    - They concentrate on **overall system features and functionality** that are directly visible and reviewable by the customer.
+    - The degree to which the software correctly implements the output, function, and behaviour defined by the use case is a form of feedback gained during acceptance testing.
+    - The ultimate goal is to **uncover errors before the software is accepted** by the customer.
+- **Who Conducts It**

+    - Acceptance tests are **conducted by the customer**.
+    - When custom software is built for a specific customer, the **end user**, rather than the software engineers, performs these tests.
+- **Process and Methodology**

+    - Acceptance tests are typically **derived from user stories** or use cases that have been implemented as part of a software release or increment.
+    - They can range in formality from an **informal "test drive"** to a **planned and systematically executed series of tests**.
+    - For custom software, these tests can be conducted over **weeks or even months**, which helps in uncovering cumulative errors that might degrade the system over time.
+    - In the context of **Extreme Programming (XP)**, acceptance tests are specified by the customer and are derived from implemented user stories.
+- **Relationship to Other Testing Activities**

+    - Acceptance testing is part of the **Deployment** generic process framework activity, where the customer evaluates the delivered product and provides feedback.
+This feedback can lead to suggested changes that have business implications.
+    - For software products intended for many customers, it is **impractical to perform formal acceptance tests with each one**.
+Instead, practices like **alpha and beta testing** are used.
+    - **Customer acceptance testing** is specifically mentioned as a variation of **beta testing** when custom software is delivered under contract.
+In such cases, the customer performs a series of specific tests to uncover errors before accepting the software.
+This type of acceptance testing can be very formal and span many days or weeks.